 That’s your starring role complete!
 Now it’s time to configure the questions for the candidates.
 Choose your questions from our question library, or create a bespoke question for your role.
-You can set multiple questions and time limits to keep answers concise.
+You can set up to three questions and time limits to keep answers concise.

 Time to add the sprinkles!
 With Toggl Hire, you can get your brand across by designing unique landing pages and end screens for your unique introduction.